 It is essentially a criminal case and it seems to me that it would be proper for the prosecutor to represent the complaint.
+Costs; Payment of When Incurred in Prosecutions.
+Under 1104.

 I am giving you my views without any aid from any decided case, but merely the result of my judgment.
-Yours very truly,

-COSTS; PAYMENT OF, WHEN INCURRED IN PROSECUTIONS UNDER 1104.
+COSTS; PAYMENT OF, WHEN INCURRED IN PROSECUTIONS UNDER 1404.